Investment March 2014

 Why we invested

-In 2014, Oxford International was in a great position to capitalise on the UK’s global reputation for high-quality education and the increasingly international outlook of students and their parents.
-The company needed a backer that could support it in further building its student intake, expanding its range of services and investing in its facilities and infrastructure.
+Oxford International was in a great position to capitalise on the UK’s global reputation for education and the increasingly international outlook of students and their parents.
+The company needed an investor that could support it in building its student intake, expanding its range of services and investing in its facilities and infrastructure.

 Investing in education is a long-term strategy for Bowmark.
-Our belief is that the UK will continue to attract internationally mobile students as a result of demographic change and increasing incomes globally, especially in developing countries.
-Our view is that the UK’s unique mix of history, tradition and language will help it retain its special place in education for years to come.
+We believe that the UK will continue to attract internationally mobile students as a result of demographic change and increasing incomes globally.
+Our view is that the UK’s unique mix of history, tradition, quality and language will help it retain its leading place in international education for years to come.

-Oxford International stood out as the management team had already built an impressive business.
-They had a well-defined roll-out strategy and the growth potential of the company was clear.
-With the right investment, the company’s network and capabilities could be leveraged to expand its range of provision and increase international student volumes.
+Oxford International stood out as the management team had already built an impressive international language business and developed a well-defined strategy to grow its academic provision.
+With the right backing, the company’s network and capabilities could be leveraged to expand its offering and increase its international student volumes.

-We also helped the existing founders of Oxford International take a step back from the day-to-day running of the business, appointing Chris Spanoudakis as Executive Chairman and, in 2019, Lil Bremermann-Richard as Group Chief Executive Officer.
-Lil had been with the business as Group Commercial Director since 2017 and had played a key role in the successful development of the academic division.
+We helped the founders of the business take a step back from its day-to-day running, and together we appointed Chris Spanoudakis as Executive Chairman and, in 2019, Lil Bremermann-Richard as Group Chief Executive Officer.
+Lil had been Group Commercial Director since 2017 and played a key role in the development of the academic division.

 Lil Bremermann-Richard,Group Chief Executive Officer